thosgood/this-weeks-finds/markdown/151-200/week181.md

 space comes straight from Pascal's triangle: it's q choose p.
 But now we also have spinor reps; the dimensions of these are powers of 2.

-C~n~: Next let's look at the Grassmannians for the C~n~ series, that is, the symplectic groups Sp(2n,C).
+C_n: Next let's look at the Grassmannians for the C_n series, that is, the symplectic groups Sp(2n,C).
 This is the only series of classical groups I haven't touched yet!
-Just as the A~n~ series are symmetry groups of projective geometry and the B~n~ and D~n~ series are symmetry groups of conformal geometry, the C~n~ series are symmetry groups of "projective symplectic" geometry.
+Just as the A_n series are symmetry groups of projective geometry and the B_n and D_n series are symmetry groups of conformal geometry, the C_n series are symmetry groups of "projective symplectic" geometry.
 Unfortunately I don't know much about this subject - at least not consciously.
 It should be important in physics, but I'm not sure where!